Last updated on January 6th, 2023 at 02:56 pm

 Treesteem is a German clothing brand inspired by nature and founded to bring eco-friendly and affordable clothing to adventurers and nature lovers.

-According to their mission statement, Treesteem wants to remind humanity where its roots come from and what really matters in life.
+According to its mission statement, Treesteem wants to remind humanity where its roots come from and what really matters in life.
 Their clothing shows off nature-inspired designs to draw attention to the irreplaceable beauty of nature and the need for humanity to make a difference.

 All of the textiles are made of either 100% organic cotton or 85% organic cotton + 15% recycled materials.
 The items are packed in plastic-free boxes.
 Even the packaging tape is made of 100% recycled materials!
 Finally, all products are shipped with DHL “GoGreen”.